Using Technology To Determine Market Demand

 What technology can help determine market demand?

 Now that we’ve covered the basics, let’s get on to the good stuff.
 You are probably wondering what technology is out there that can help you perform your market demand analysis.
-There’s two great pieces of technology you’ll need to make use of:
+There’s two great tools you’ll need to make use of:

 - Search engine optimisation (SEO) tools